 If your child is not eligible for support in school as above or wishes to access opportunities outside of school, support may be available from Cambridgeshire Music.

 Schools should inform parents about their remissions schemes for music lessons to support children in care or who are eligible for free school meals.
 Ideally, information about this will be available on the school's website.
 Schools may also have additional support available for children identified as "Gifted and Talented", or in other situations.

 What you can do

-If your child would like music lessons at school, contact the school's music department or music coordinator.
+If your child would like music lessons at school, you should contact the school's music department or music coordinator.